WWILLV/Crypto/README-en.md

 ### CryptoString
 - Generate a random string
 - Reverse string
+- Decimal digit string convert to the int value
 - String, byte array and  stream convert to each other
 - Regular match returns an array of results
 - Commonly used strings, regular expressions